kolbis/Career-Paths/software-engineers/readme.md

 **Becoming a manager is not a promotion**: As discussed in more detail below, we define a promotion as moving up a level.
 When an engineer first becomes a manager, they remain in the same level and move laterally to the engineering management track.
 Again, we don’t want to incentivize becoming a manager solely for career advancement.

+### **Growth Factors**:
+We are looking into 4 different areas of growth:
+- Exection - how well is the engineer executes his tasks.
+As the engineer grows, it is expected that the execution level will increase.
+Handle issues faster, move with ease, monitor his work, etc.
+- Technology Proficiency - how does the engineer progress with technology skills and knowledge.
+- Impact of Team, Impact on R&D, Impact on Organization - what impact does the engineer has on the team, R&D and the organization.
+As the engineer grows, it is expected to see an increasing impact.
+Some examples: review PRs, Mentoring, Assisting solving escalation, knowledge sharing etc.
+- Culture - Does the engineer shares same culture attributes and values with us.

 ```

 IC is in-depended contributor